populationgenomics/hail/conda/README.md

 conda activate hail
 ```

-You can also install Hail into an existing environment.
-However, note that Hail requires
-Python of versions 3.6 or 3.7, so conda might downgrade Python in that environment,
-which may affect other installed packages.

 Note that if you don't have `conda` installed, here are handy commands to do that:

 ```